 A clear disparity exists in the coverage and capabilities of regional and coastal forecasting systems.
-Some areas, particularly in developed regions, benefit from dense, high-resolution services, while others-especially in less-resourced coastal regions-remain underrepresented or underserved.
+Some areas, particularly in developed regions, benefit from dense, high-resolution services, while others - especially in lessresourced coastal regions - remain underrepresented or underserved.
 Furthermore, while physical and wave modeling systems have seen significant advancements and widespread implementation, biogeochemical models lag behind in both availability and operational maturity.
 This gap limits our ability to provide comprehensive ecosystem forecasts and hampers decision-making related to marine biodiversity, fisheries, and water quality.

-Looking forward, emerging technologies such as Artificial Intelligence (AI, Heimbach et al., 2025) hold immense potential to bridge these gaps.
+Looking forward, emerging technologies such as artificial intelligence (AI; Heimbach et al., 2025, in this report) hold immense potential to bridge these gaps.
 AI techniques can enhance model downscaling, fill data-sparse regions, and optimize system performance, thereby reducing disparities in forecasting capacities globally.
-However, while technological solutions are making impressive advancements and can have a great impact in the implementation of the ocean value chain (Ciliberti and Coro, 2024; Porter and Heimbach, 2025) they remain insufficient on their own..
+However, while technological solutions are making impressive advancements and can have a great impact in the implementation of the ocean value chain (Ciliberti and Coro, 2025, in this report; Porter and Heimbach, 2025, in this report) they remain insufficient on their own.
 Continued efforts in community building, knowledge sharing, and capacity development are paramount.
 Initiatives such as those promoted under the United Nations Decade of Ocean Science for Sustainable Development provide critical platforms for fostering collaboration, developing shared tools, and ensuring equitable access to forecasting capabilities across all regions.